World Landmarks Wildlife

 Stonehenge Avebury and Associated Sites

-Stonehenge Avebury and Associated Sites: Stonehenge and Avebury are two of the most famous prehistoric sites in England and are recognized as UNESCO World Heritage Sites.
-They are located in the county of Wiltshire, in the southern part of England.
-These sites, along with some other nearby locations, make up the "Stonehenge, Avebury and Associated Sites" UNESCO World Heritage Site.
-Stonehenge Avebury and Associated Sites 1.
+Stonehenge and Avebury are two of the most famous prehistoric sites located in the county of Wiltshire, in the southern part of England, and these sites, along with some other nearby locations, make up a UNESCO World Heritage Site.
+Here's an overview of Stonehenge Avebury and Associated Sites: Stonehenge Avebury and Associated Sites 1.
 Stonehenge: Stonehenge is a world-renowned prehistoric monument composed of a circular arrangement of large standing stones.
 It is believed to have been constructed in several phases over a span of thousands of years, with the main phase of construction taking place around 2500 BC.
-Stonehenge Facts and History The purpose of Stonehenge remains a subject of debate among archaeologists and scholars, ...
+Stonehenge Facts and History The purpose of Stonehenge remains a subject of debate among archaeologists and scholars, but it is widely believed to have had religious, ceremonial, and astronomical ...

 Paris Banks of the Seine: Avenue des Champs-Élysées, French Landmarks